-While not yet available, HBM3 and HBM4 standards are currently being discussed.
+While not yet available, the HBM3 standard is currently in discussion and being standardized by JEDEC.

 This article is part of the Tom's Hardware Glossary.

 Join the experts who read Tom's Hardware for the inside track on enthusiast PC tech news — and have for over 25 years.
 We'll send breaking news and in-depth reviews of CPUs, GPUs, AI, maker hardware and more straight to your inbox.